The Calcium Level Of Your Dog And Cat’s Blood

 Kidney Failure (remember, it appears in both the up and the down causes for blood calcium)

 The next most common cause of low blood calcium is eclampsia.
-Sometimes mother pets have problems mobilizing their body’s calcium reserves near the time that they give birth.
+Sometimes, mother pets have problems mobilizing their body’s calcium reserves near the time that they give birth.
 It is also called pregnancy-related milk fever, parturient paresis or puerperal tetany.
 Eclampsia is most common in toy dog breeds, mothers of first time litters, or pets that have been over-supplemented with calcium during pregnancy.
-The problem is much rarer in cats.
+This issue is much rarer in cats.
 The most common signs of eclampsia are muscle tremors and twitching, weakness, agitation, leg stiffness and a reluctance to stand or move.
 Occasionally, seizures also occur.
 Despite the fact that this problem responds well to giving these pets intravenous calcium along with medications to help lessen their muscle tenseness, total blood calcium levels in these pets are more likely to be within the normal range when measured than they are to be low.
 Measuring your pet’s ionized calcium is a more reliable way to confirm the problem is eclampsia. (read here)

 Less Common Causes Of Low Blood Calcium Levels:

 The responsibility of your pet’s multiple parathyroid glands that are located in its neck region to keep the dog or cat’s blood calcium levels adequate.
 The glands do that by constantly monitoring the pet’s blood calcium level and releasing PTH hormone when calcium levels drop too low.
 It is quite rare for the parathyroid glands to naturally lose their ability to perform that task.
 So “natural” hypoparathyroidism is quite rare in pets.
 Seventeen dogs came into the University of Murdoch Veterinary Clinic with this problem between 1990-2004.
 Seizures, muscle tremors and twitching, stiff gait, rigidity, muscle cramping, behavioral change and hyperventilation were the most common symptoms.
 All dogs had abnormally low blood calcium levels and mildly elevated blood albumin levels. (read here)

 Much more common than naturally occurring hypoparathyroidism is accidental (iatrogenic) removal of the parathyroid glands during thyroid gland or neck surgery or due to a neck injury or nearby pathology (tumors etc.) that destroys the parathyroid glands.

 Rhabdomyolysis and Soft Tissue Trauma